top of page

 20 Bone Spear

-20 Bone Prison (Bone Prison synergizes with Bone Armor)
+20 Bone Prison

 1 Fire Golem (Fire Golem is optional because Clay Golem has a lower mana cost and has comparable life on Hell difficulty)